HiPP Project Overview

 - Boyd Smelter Site

 The project will be developed over five main phases led by the consultant and core team, with stakeholder’s providing feedback in phase one through three and subject matter recommendations for consideration through phase four and five.
 Each phase and the project timeline are informed by, and align with, the BPR master plan update.
-Staff are partially complete with phase four with major key project deliverables for phase one through three presented in the draft ‘Existing Conditions and Historical Contexts’ document, which includes staff and grantor comments.
 An overview of each phase is presented below.

 - Hold preliminary meetings with interdisciplinary consultant team and city staff and initial consultation with SHF